MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/How-to-Create-a-Resource-Pool.md

 In certain architectures and design considerations, such as those incorporating geographically dispersed contingency operations, automatic assignment to the All Management Servers Resource Pool may not be desired.
 In these situations, it is recommended to change the membership assignment from automatic to manual.
 As such, management servers must be added to the All Management Servers Resource Pool through manual assignment.
 With the introduction of resource pools it is recommended that all management servers be connected by a low latency network (less than 10 ms).
 Management servers should not be deployed across multiple data centers or in a hybrid-cloud environment like Microsoft Azure.

-For information about configuring resource pools with managed UNIX and Linux computers and for configuring certificates, see [Changing Resource Pools for UNIX or Linux Computers](#BKMK_changeunix)
+For information about configuring resource pools with managed UNIX and Linux computers and for configuring certificates, see [Managing Resource Pools for UNIX or Linux Computers](https://technet.microsoft.com/library/hh287152%28v=sc.12%29.aspx)

-## <a name="bkmk_tocreatearesourcepool"></a>To create a resource pool
+## To create a resource pool

 1. Log on to the Operations console with an account that is a member of the Operations Manager Administrators role.